BenPski/RodDynamics/Tutorial/CosseratTheory/cosserat_theory.md

 However, when specializing to rods or surfaces the energy relationships can be simplified.

 Evaluating the variations will define the dynamics relationship and removing any time dependent terms gives the statics.

+Specifically for the rod case look at [Rod](cosserat_rod.html).